pavitranew/session-7-rest-ang/README.md

 We will need to construct this line using ids from the pirates listing and test it in a new Terminal tab.
 Edit the URL to reflect both the port and id of the target pirate:

 ```
-$ curl -i -X PUT -H 'Content-Type: application/json' -d '{"vessel": "Big Vessel"}' http://localhost:3001/api/pirates/58ced55bed7a7d6d28c46752
+$ curl -i -X PUT -H 'Content-Type: application/json' -d '{"vessel": "Big Vessel"}' http://localhost:3001/api/pirates/5a1c5f02bf68ad6532ef3ced
 ```

 This sends a JSON Content-Type PUT request to our update endpoint.
 That JSON object is the request body, and the long hash at the end of the URL is the id of the pirate we want to update.

 Visit the same URL from the cURL request in the browser to see the changes.

-PUT actions are difficult to test in the browser, so we'll use Postman to run through the process of editing a pirate above.
+PUT actions are cumbersome to test in the browser, so we'll use Postman to run through the process of editing a pirate above.

 1: Set the action to put and the url to a single entry with an id.